paulhibbitts/published-markdown-files/leap-into-open-publishing.md

 What participants will learn:

-* Describe Docsify-This's purpose and key usage scenarios
+* Describe the purpose and key usage scenarios of Docsify-This
 * Display Markdown files as web pages using the Web Page Builder
 * Change visual appearance of rendered pages
 * Share and reuse Docsify-This content across platforms